Skip to main content

 • Consider working with a local or online consultant for support.

-4. Provide only one introductory presentation on iPads in the classroom and assume that teachers now have the ability to implement it well.
+4. Provide only one introductory presentation on devices in the classroom and assume that teachers can implement it well

-Try this instead: Based on your multi-stage, multi-year plan, assemble a professional development trajectory that gives gives staff what they need, when they need it:
+Try this instead: Based on your multi-stage, multi-year plan, assemble a professional development trajectory that gives staff what they need when they need it:

-• Organize staff meetings and walkthroughs devoted to iPad learning and trying out
+• Organize staff meetings and walkthroughs devoted to device-learning and trying out

 • Encourage knowledge and best practice sharing among staff members